-This blog post gives some helpful technical tips for improving email deliverability such as text choice, layout, and testing resources.
+Here you find some helpful email technical tips for improving email deliverability such as text choice, layout, and testing resources.

 In our last blog post, we talked a little bit about how you approach your strategy when developing an email campaign (https://handysends.com/blog/handysends-creating-your-email-strategy/).
 In previous posts, we covered more of the nuts and bolts of setting up a campaign as well.
 In this post, we’ll cover some of the technical features of creating an effective email that will help your messages reach your customers more effectively.If you are familiar with SendGrid by now, you know that you can start building emails by using SendGrid’s built-in templates or creating or importing your own template using the built-in code or design editor.